semdiffdotnet/semdiff-github/README.md

-# semdiff-github
+# SemDiff Prototypes
-Repo for experimenting with using the github api
+Repo for experimenting with using the roslyn and github apis